christran60/dougdoug-obs-overlay/README.md

 - **Crop First**: Always crop out the admin panel before going live
 - **Chroma Key**: Use the green background (#00b140) for easy chroma key removal in OBS

+## License

+This project is open source and available under the [MIT License](LICENSE).

 ## Credits

 - Made by [@sixtyvari0us](https://twitter.com/sixtyvari0us)
 - Designed for DougDoug food challenge streams
+- Built with vanilla HTML, CSS, and JavaScript